 By pinpointing these patterns, you can then easily choose to adopt changes in your lifestyle that will not only help you to sleep more effectively but will also help you to be more productive, more fit and healthy and more positive in all areas of your life.

-This blog is for general informational purposes only and does not constitute the practice of medicine, nursing or other professional health care services, including the giving of medical advice, and no doctor/patient relationship is formed.
-The use of information on this blog or materials linked from this blog is at the user’s own risk.
-The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Users should not disregard, or delay in obtaining, medical advice for any medical condition they may have, and should seek the assistance of their health care professionals for any such conditions.
-Never undertake any substantial changes in your diet or exercise patterns without first consulting your physician, especially if you are currently.
+This blog is for general informational purposes only.
+It does not constitute the practice of medicine, nursing, or other professional health care services, including giving medical advice, and no doctor/patient relationship is formed.
+The use of information on this blog or materials linked to this blog is at the user’s own risk.
+The content of this blog is not intended to substitute for professional medical advice, diagnosis, or treatment.
+Users should not disregard or delay in obtaining medical advice for any medical condition they may have.
+They should seek the assistance of their health care professionals for any such needs.
+Never undertake any substantial changes in your diet or exercise patterns without consulting your physician, especially if you are currently.